chrislusf/gleam/README.md

 ### High Performance

-* Go itself has high performance and concurrency.
+* Puee Go mappers and reducers have high performance and concurrency.
 * Optional LuaJIT also has high performance comparable to C, Java, Go.
 It stream processes data, no context switches between Go and Lua.
 * Data flows through memory, optionally to disk.
 * Multiple map reduce steps are merged together for better performance.